How to Transfer and Get Copies of Your Medical Records

 Submitting Your Request

-Submit your request to the Business Office of your local Group Health clinic or by fax or mail to your regional location.
+Submit your request to the Business Office of your local Kaiser Permanente clinic or by fax or mail to your regional location.
 There is no charge for requsts made directly by you for your own records.

 Centralized Release of Information